Kwaliteit & beoordeling

 Authenticity and provenance: what to look for

 With old coins, it is not just about the date or the metal.
 Authenticity and provenance can also strongly influence value.
-This is especially relevant for rare types, gold coins and pieces in high grades.
+This is especially relevant for rare types, gold coins and coins in high grades.

 Why authenticity and provenance matter